Charity fundraisers seek to increase individual and group contributions by building relationships and exploring new fundraising opportunities

 Types of charity fundraiser

 • Community fundraisers are the main point of contact for most mainstream fundraising involving members of the public.
-Community fundraising will suit those who can work with people from all walks of life and are keen to get involved in a variety of fundraising activities.
+Community fundraising will suit those who can work with people from all walks of life and who are keen to get involved in a variety of fundraising activities.

 Responsibilities